 By default, the pattern frequency table indicator, available in column analysis, only supports Latin characters.

 A more efficient solution is to use custom SQL statements in a User Defined Indicator editor, but not all databases provide functions to work with regular expressions.
-We'll give here an example about how to create such an indicator that can run on PostgreSQL databases.
+This article provides an example of how to create such an indicator that can run on PostgreSQL databases.

 This procedure applies to version 6.1.1 and later of the Studio.

-Suppose that you want to support Japanese character pattern mappings with SQL engine in PostgreSQL database and use this indicator in a column analysis.
+Suppose that you want to support Japanese character pattern mappings with the SQL engine in a PostgreSQL database, and use this indicator in a column analysis.

 PostgreSQL natively supports the function of regular expression replacement.
-All what you need to do is to create a UDI (User Defined Function) in the DQ Repository tree view and design the SQL template appropriately.
+What you need to do is to create a UDI (User Defined Function) in the DQ Repository tree view and design the SQL template appropriately.

-Click the Full SQL Template tab in the editor and enter the below SQL template.
+Click the Full SQL Template tab in the editor and enter the following SQL template.

-TDQ-11088 - Create a UDI of category pattern frequenct count which support Eastern Asian chars replacement for SQL engine CLOSED
+TDQ-11088 Create a UDI of category pattern frequency count which support Eastern Asian chars replacement for SQL engine - CLOSED